TS-Reasoner: Aligning Time Series Foundation Models with LLM Reasoning: Experiments

 \subsection{Choices of Captioning Model for Alignment}

 The quality of the generated captions is a critical factor in the efficacy of our time-series-language alignment.
-To validate this, we conducted an experiment where we trained \ours using three distinct sets of captioning data, each generated by a model with varying capabilities:
+To validate this, we trained \ours using three distinct sets of captioning data, each generated by a model with varying capabilities:

 the state-of-the-art GPT-4.1, and two VLMs, InternVL3-8B and Qwen2.5-VL-7B-Instruct.
 As illustrated in Figure~\ref{fig:diff model time}, the results demonstrate that the performance of \ours is directly correlated with the fidelity of the captioning model.
 A distinct performance hierarchy emerges across both benchmarks: the model trained on GPT-4.1 captions consistently outperforms the one trained on InternVL3-8B captions, which in turn surpasses the one trained on Qwen2.5-VL-7B-Instruct captions.
 The higher performance gain from GPT-4.1 is attributed to its advanced capability in time series understanding.
 It is not surprising that the captions generated by InternVL3-8B achieve higher performance than Qwen2.5-VL-7B-Instruct, as its better time series understanding capability is shown in Table~\ref{tab:reasoning}.